| Early this

 Johnson and his charges against our highest-level thugs and

 corporate-cosseted incompetents.
+Amid the

 hubbub of those awaiting the evening's talk to begin, I could see